Wellbeing project examples in Employer Branding

 - Wellbeing packages: Subscribing to a corporate provider could bring you a package of workshops, menus, events, and more.

 - Wellbeing platforms: There are interactive platforms with some gamification integration.
-A huge plus of these would be receiving highly critical data from your employee’s behaviours & well-being.
+A huge plus of these would be receiving highly critical data from your employee’s behaviors & wellbeing.

-Why not have UGC (user-generated content) via your employees?
-Ask them for their opinions, motivations, ideas, and beliefs and have all the processes present recognition and rewards.
-In the end, you will have project ideas, communication approaches, listicles, workshops, and more.
+Why not have UGC (user generated content) via your employees?
+Ask them for their opinions, motivations, ideas, beliefs and have all the process present recognition and rewards.
+At the end, you will have project ideas, communication approaches, listicles, workshops, and more.
 The best thing is that these will have been created by employees, for employees.
 What sincerity!
 Who would not like to read lists of literary or cinematic pieces that nourish the soul?
-In addition, you may realize that your company has many employees who are willing to be well-being ambassadors… Let’s find out!
+In addition, you may realize that your company has many employees who are willing to be wellbeing ambassadors… Let’s find out!

 Bring everyone together with a special prize at the end!
 People might compete in groups or personally.
 There could be challenges for quitting smoking, burning calories, steps walked… These could also bring in great external hits for your recruitment pipeline!

 The best way to stay motivated is to keep our physical & mental health.
 We have all seen this -you may bring table tennis or foosball or console games.
-Why not also bring out a healthy snack corner or a juice bar over the common area?
-Maybe another area where people may just watch their favourite TV series?
-These all sound cool but remember: In a toxic culture, even just a simple break might be frowned upon.
+Why not also bring out a healthy snack corner or a juice-bar over the common area?
+Maybe another area where people may just watch their favorite TV series?
+These all sound cool, but remember: In a toxic culture, even just a simple break might be frowned upon.
 Let alone “having fun at work”!
-Make sure your people are criticized for the quality and deadline of their tasks, not frivolities!
+Make sure your people are criticized by the quality and deadline of their tasks, not frivolities!

 Webinars, physical workshops, online courses, retreats, cookouts, online family competitions, panels, influencer question & answer sessions, keynote presentations, get-togethers for films or art galleries… Let the imagination run wild for unique experiences.
 Combine events with special-day celebrations for the ultimate place in the hearts of employees!